Gan-Tu/cppGFS2.0/README.md

 ## Coding Styles

+### Command Line Parsing

+If you need to define, parse, and read command line flags, please use [Abseil's Flag library for Command Line Parsing](https://abseil.io/docs/cpp/guides/flags), which is easy to use and out of box.

 ### Pull Requests & Tests

 They are useful, please use them.
 Travis-CI is built-in for pull requests, so they will tell you if your commit will break the code.
 Also, common sense, add tests whenever you commit large chunk of code.